keu/docs/astro/user-permissions.md

 description: Learn about Astronomer's RBAC system and how to assign roles to users.
 ---

 To better protect your data pipelines and cloud infrastructure, Astro provides role based access control (RBAC) for Organizations and Workspaces.
 Each Astro user has a Workspace role in each Workspace they belong to, plus a single Organization role.
+Users can also belong to [Teams](add-user.md#make-a-team), which apply the same Workspace role to a group of users.
 Role based access control is not available for Deployments.

 You can also apply roles to API tokens to limit the scope of their actions in CI/CD and automation pipelines.
 See [Manage Deployments as code](manage-deployments-as-code.md).